Food and beverage

 You always need to have security on the premises and fenced off area where the alcohol is served and consumed on campus.

-The following locations on campus already have a liquor license
+The following locations on campus already have a liquor license and do not require you to fill out the request:

 Borrow your event décor!